ey92/notes/books.md

+## 15 September 2025
+### The Dorito Effect
+Current food is less flavorful and less nutritious.

+People like to reduce the problem to a single source - fat, or carbs, or sugar, or MSG/salt.
+Nutrition is more complicated.
+Flavors are tied to different nutritious foods.
+Cutting one doesn't solve or fix the imbalance.
+We associate flavors with a set of aromas, all associated with different chemicals from different ingredients.

+Dorito: Frito-Lay VP Marketing wanted to make new crunchy chip that mimicked taco.
+The appetizing sound of the crunch and taco seasoning made it a success.
+Baked chip + chemicals (taco seasoning).

+Dorito effect:
+- dilution of nutrients
+- nutritional decaptiation (we capture the flavor but not the nutrients)
+- false variety: flavors provide different tastes laid over the same food/set of nutrtients
+- cognitive deception - fake flavors make you what you want in real food
+- emotional deception - establish liking for bad food
+- flavor-nutrient confusion

+Rules of flavor
+1. humans are flavor-seeing. flavor is the pleasure provided by food
+2. in nature, flavor and nutrition are intimately connected
+3. synthetic flavor breaks and confounds that connection

+Madagascar artificially raised vanilla price by reducing supply.
+Vanillin was created by processing pine bark but the imitation was off due to missing other aromas. **Gas chromatography** was able to identify all of the aroma compounds with a peak (magnitude).
+McCormick continuously ran new combinations of chemicals through a flavor panel until it was indistinguishable.

+*natural flavors* only refers to flavor chemicals that can also be made naturally.
+Does not made that the particular batch used was naturally made.

+In 1918, half pound of spices per person in US.
+In 1997, three pounds of spices per person.

+Most restaurants don't cook or develop their dish's flavors.
+They provide a target experience and consult flavor companies like McCormick to develop the flavors for them.

+Julia Child complained chicken is to bland.
+Good chicken doesn't need more seasoning than just salt and pepper.
+If you think about food sources and "agricultural revolution," it makes sense.
+Everything is being diluted.
+Use the same-sized plot of land to churn 2x or more vegetables.
+A dairy cow in 1948 produced 16 pounds of milk daily, now 70 pounds.
+"Flavor solutions" fix the taste problem, but not the nutrition problem.

+Our food is becoming like livestock food.
+"Concentrates" or high-energy diets with high cabs and flavoring (palatants).
+Livestock don't normally like just corn and grains.
+But we add palantants (flavoring) to it, and it becomes tasty.
+Palatants are also used to wean baby animals earlier (4m -> 10 d).
+Like livestock, we're growing faster.
+If we let them live out natural lifespans instead of slaughtering for food, livestock also goes on to become obese, become afflicted with metabolic disease, hypertension, etc.

+The human nutrition system is amazing in sensing and calculating needs if trained.
+- Clara Davis baby nutrition study: Babies chose their own food among 34 natural foods for 6 months.
+    - They develop preferences, like meat and milk protein over vegetable protein
+    - There were unconventional combinations: liver and orange juice, eggs and bananas
+    - They naturally chose balanced diets.
+No constipation, Colds no longer than 3 days, protein intake shot up when growing; when growing slowed and activity increased, energy intake shot up.
+- Nutritional wisdom is learned.
+However, it can also learn the wrong thing.
+E.g. phosphorus and goats with coconut vs maple.
+We can train our bodies to correctly or incorrectly associate flavors with the right nutrients.

+**Plant Secondary Compounds**
+Plants produce secondary compounds for a multitude of purposes not directly related to survival.
+It could attract bees for pollenation, or it could attract parasitic wasps to hunt caterpillars eating their leaves.
+Generally, the more flavors, the higher density of secondary compounds.
+Prime example of well cultivated plant that produces flavors tied to where it's grown: wine.
+We use spices for their secondary compounds as flavoring.
+- some plant effects:
+    - coriander inhibits pro-inflammatory mediator expression
+    - ginger alleviates nausea nad vomiting, kills cancer cells, help blood pressure
+    - dill: skin elasticity
+    - basil - kill viruses, prevent inflammation, lower cholesterol
+    - cinnamon - decrease blood glucose in Type 2 diabetes
+    - black pepper - antidepressant, stimulate digestive tract
+    - cloves modulate platelet activity
+    - turmeric - preserve cognitive function, could be antiparasitic, carioprotective, anticancer

+Some experts are working on cultivating fruit, vegetables and meat to bring flavor back while keeping yield up.
+For some reason, industry isn't buying most of those options.
+We had several strange breakthroughs with kale, arugula, chard.
+- Harry Klee - Garden Gem tomato
+- Douglas Hayes - Buckeye chicken
+- Mark Taylor - Mayan Gold potato
+- Chuck Brown - potato
+- France - Label Rouge chicken (less fat, more protein, minerals, vitamins)
+- David Griffin - various vegetables (sorrel, carrots, Chinese leaf lettuce, peppercress, tatsoi, radicchio, dill, kale, Amara mustard greens, basil)
+- Ilya Raskin - Rutgers Scarlet Lettuce
+- Ed Seguine - chocolate (cocoa) CATIE
+- Bob Klein - from WSU Hollis wheat kernels and berries

+**junk food**
+- OED: pre-prepared or packaged food that has low nutritional value
+- Merriam-Webster: food that is not good for your health because it contains high amounts of fat or sugar
+- author: food that tastes like something it is not

 ## 9 September 2025
 ### The End of Craving - Mark Schatzker
 carbs vs fat: body is nearly equally efficient at extracting and storing energy from either source